Even if you’re up for a fight, shielding your PC from cyberthreats requires some backup.

 In January 2020, media reports exposed Avast’s data-selling subsidiary, known as Jumpshot.
 The company has since pulled the plug on the program that collected and sold the browsing data of its users.
 So is Avast safe to use today?

 Similar to other industry giants, Avast employs the services of independent labs to test its products, including Austria’s AV-Comparatives.
 The organization’s lab results from July-August 2020 revealed that Avast prevented 99.7% of the malicious code used during the tests.
 And although these were impressive results, other companies did better.
-For instance, F-Secure, Trend Macro, Panda, and G Data all scored 100%.
+For instance, F-Secure, Trend Micro, Panda, and G Data all scored 100%.

 However, AV-Comparatives recorded a notable improvement on the part of Avast, with their September 2020 report when it blocked 100% of the online threats and 92% of all offline threats.
 Additionally, it managed to pass the test with only 10 false alarms, compared to Panda’s 114.